 Evaluate road conditions in real-time, providing government agencies the information they need to more effectively treat issues that lead to accidents.

 According to data from the Federal Highway Administration, one in four vehicle accidents occur in snowy or icy road conditions.
 The reason is clear: winter weather makes driving more dangerous.
-Frost Technologies’ mission is to make roads, and people, more safe by using IoT to evaluate road conditions in real time, providing government agencies the information they need to more effectively treat issues that lead to accidents.
+Frost Technologies’ mission is to make roads, and people, safer by using IoT to evaluate road conditions in real-time, providing government agencies the information they need to more effectively treat issues that lead to accidents.

 Frost Technologies’ roadside IoT devices create hyper-localized conditions reports that provide visibility into data such as how many inches of snow are on each section of highway, or how quickly ice is forming.
 Municipalities can use the real-time data to efficiently prioritize preventative safety measures such as road maintenance, plowing, and de-icing.

 “This is incredibly meaningful work,” says Ryan Kreager, CEO at Frost Technologies.
 “We’ve seen a 25% reduction in winter weather-related traffic accidents in cities that use our devices.
 This technology saves lives.”

 Only a few years after its founding, Frost Technologies was experiencing rapid growth.
 Kreager realized they needed a more scalable platform—one that would also give them the flexibility to innovate on their product offerings, including training machine learning models to better predict weather and road conditions.
 Frost Technologies’ engineering team wanted to move to AWS, starting with an Enterprise Landing Zone (ELZ) that would serve as their foundation for customer growth and expansion into machine learning.

 To help them move fast and design a best-practices AWS architecture from day one, Frost Technologies knew immediately that they wanted to partner with Trek10.